 While teaching this chapter, tell the students that Paint is a program used to draw and colour.

-Familiarize the students with Paint window showing Tools group, Shapes group, Colors group and Drawing Area.
+Familiarise the students with Paint window showing Tools group, Shapes group, Colors group, Title bar, Close button, Ribbon and Drawing Area.

 Demonstrate to the students the steps to start Paint.